-Sources reviewed for the evaluation of sensitive biological resources in the study area include the California Department of Fish and Wildlife's (CDFW) California Natural Diversity Database (CNDDB), the USFWS species list for the Sacramento West U.S. Geological Survey topographic quadrangle, and ICF file data.
+Sources reviewed for the evaluation of sensitive biological resources in the study area include the CDFW, California Natural Diversity Database (CNDDB), USFWS species list for the Sacramento West U.S. Geological Survey topographic quadrangle, and ICF file data.
 The study area includes developed areas (commercial, industrial, and recreational) and areas of natural habitat.
 The natural habitats in the study area include cottonwood riparian woodland, ruderal, and riverine (the Sacramento River).
 Some of these natural habitats are sensitive natural communities (e.g., riparian and riverine) that also provide habitat for several special-status species.
 In addition, riparian and large trees in the study area are protected under local ordinances.
 The following sections describe the sensitive biological resources known to occur or with potential to occur in the study area.

-Sensitive Natural Communities and Waters of the United States.
+Sensitive Natural Communities and Waters of the U.S.

 Cottonwood Riparian Woodland.
-Cottonwood riparian woodland, a sensitive natural community, occurs along both banks of the Sacramento River in the study area, although the vegetation is sparser on the east river bank (see Figure 1).
+Cottonwood riparian woodland, a sensitive natural community, occurs along both banks of the Sacramento River in the study area, although the vegetation is sparser on the east river bank.
 Riparian woodland is a sensitive natural community that provides important habitat for wildlife and shaded riverine habitat for fish.
 Impacts on riparian habitat are usually regulated by the CDFW under Section 1602 of the California Fish and Game Code, which requires a streambed alteration agreement with CDFW for removal of riparian habitat and mitigation for the loss.
-The riparian habitat could also be used by the state threatened Swainson's hawk, as well as other sensitive and migratory bird species, for nesting.
-All three alignments would affect riparian habitat to a similar degree.
+The riparian habitat could also be used by the state-threatened Swainson's hawk, as well as other sensitive and migratory bird species, for nesting.
+All alignments would affect riparian habitat to a similar degree.

 Riverine (Sacramento River).
-The Sacramento River is a water of the U.S., regulated by the U.S. Army Corps of Engineers (USACE), Regional Water Quality Control Board (RWQCB), and CDFW.
+The Sacramento River is a water of the U.S., regulated by USACE, Regional Water Quality Control Board (RWQCB), and CDFW.
 Most of the riverbank in the study area is covered by riprap for erosion control.
 The portion of the river below the high tide line is regulated by the USACE and RWQCB, and the river bed and bank are regulated by the CDFW.
-In addition, the State Lands Commission (SLC) has jurisdiction over the river bed.
-Placement of fill material, such as bridge pilings or riprap, within the high tide line of the river would require a Clean Water Act (CWA) Section 404 nationwide permit from the USACE, a CWA Section 401 permit from the RWQCB, a Rivers and Harbors Act Section 10 permit, a streambed alteration agreement from the CDFW, a land lease amendment or permit from the SLC, and mitigation for the loss of waters of the U.S. In addition, a State Reclamation Board permit and U.S. Coast Guard bridge permit could be required.
+In addition, the SLC has jurisdiction over the river bed.
+Placement of fill material, such as bridge pilings or riprap, within the high tide line of the river would require a Clean Water Act (CWA) Section 404 nationwide permit from USACE, CWA Section 401 permit from the RWQCB, Rivers and Harbors Act Section 10 permit, streambed alteration agreement from the CDFW, land lease amendment or permit from SLC, and mitigation for the loss of waters of the U.S. In addition, a State Reclamation Board permit and USCG bridge permit could be required.
 All alignments would affect the Sacramento River to a similar degree.

 Special-Status Species and Heritage Trees.
-Based on a search of the CNDDB (California Department of Fish and Wildlife 2015), the California Native Plant Society (CNPS) Inventory of Rare and Endangered Species (2015) and the USFWS species list (U.S. Fish and Wildlife Service 2015), several special-status species are known to, or have a potential to, occur within the study area.
+Based on a search of the CNDDB (California Department of Fish and Wildlife, 2015), the California Native Plant Society (CNPS) Inventory of Rare and Endangered Species (2015) and the USFWS species list (USFWS, 2015), several special-status species are known to, or have a potential to, occur within the study area.
 Some of these species are especially sensitive to disturbance and/or subject to more regulatory scrutiny due to their rarity and thus are considered to be a constraint to any project that would result in impacts to these species.